cds-snc/notification-planning/.github/ISSUE_TEMPLATE/-onboarding--welcome-a-new-team-member.md

 # Meet and greet ☕️

 - [ ] Demo of the product with @yaelberger-commits the product manager
-- [ ] Chat about general team dynamic and organisation with our team leader @foudamo

 Meet and greets with discipline leads to learn how your work might be related to their work.